homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

   faq:
     - question: Do we carry our own backpacks?
       answer:
-        - NO. Vehicle luggage transfers will be provided between your overight locations on this slackpacking trail.
+        - No. Vehicle luggage transfers will be provided between your overight locations on this slackpacking trail.
     - question: What type of footwear is appropriate?
       answer:
         - Worn in hiking boots or a more rugged hiking shoe with a decent rubber sole.